Generic bidirectional typing for dependent type theories: Introduction

-\subsection{Bidirectional typing}
+The omission of type arguments has nevertheless a cost: because knowing them is still important when typing terms, it becomes unclear how to do this algorithmically, even when the definitional equality of the theory is decidable.
+For instance, if we omit the annotations in $\langle t,u\rangle_{A, x.B}$, then when building a typing derivation for this term one has to guess the values of $A$ and $B$:

-When presenting the typing rules that define a type theory, one usually stays silent about how they should be used algorithmically. \textit{Bidirectional typing} \cite{pierce2000local, dunfield2021bidirectional} makes this information explicit, by decomposing the regular judgment $ \Gamma \vdash t : T$ into two modes.
-In the \textit{inference} mode (written $\Gamma \vdash t \Rightarrow T$) the context and term are given as inputs, and the algorithm is expected to synthesize a type $T$ such that $\Gamma \vdash t :T$.
-In the \textit{checking} mode (written $\Gamma \vdash t \Leftarrow T$) the context, term and type are given as inputs and the algorithm is expected to check that $ \Gamma \vdash t : T$.
+\paragraph*{Bidirectional typing}

-The important point is that, by alternating between these two modes, bidirectional typing algorithms allow to control the flow of information in typing rules.
-For instance, the following bidirectional version of the rule for $\nLam$ explains how $\nLam(x.t)$ should be typed: the terms $A$ and $B$ should not be guessed but instead recovered from the type, which should be given as input.
+A solution to this problem is provided by \textit{bidirectional typing}~\cite{mcbride,coquand1996algorithm,dunfield2021bidirectional,10.1145/964001.964025,pierce2000local}, a typing discipline in which the declarative typing judgment $\Gamma\vdash t:A$ is decomposed explicitly into inference $\Gamma \vdash t \Rightarrow A$, where $\Gamma$ and $t$ are inputs and $A$ is an output, and checking $\Gamma\vdash t \Leftarrow A$, where $\Gamma$, $t$ and $A$ are all inputs.
+The important point is that, by using these new judgments to control the flow of type information in typing rules, one can specify algorithmically how these rules should be used.
+For instance, the following rule clarifies how one should type $\langle t, u\rangle$: the types $A$ and $B$ are not to be guessed, but instead recovered from the type $C$, which should be given as~input.

-Note also that the premises $\Gamma \vdash A : \nTy$ and $\Gamma, x : \nTm(A) \vdash B : \nTy$ have disappeared from the bidirectional version of the rule.
-Indeed, when in check mode the type is not only expected to be an input but also to be well-typed, so any term recovered from it (such as the arguments $A$ and $B$) is also automatically well-typed.
-This illustrates how bidirectional algorithms leverage invariants to prevent typing multiple times the same terms.
+In general, whenever a term starts by a \textit{constructor} (that is, an \textit{introduction form}), bidirectional typing allows the recovery of annotations by asking its type to be given as input.
+Dually to how constructors can be type-checked, bidirectional typing supports type-inference of \textit{destructors} (that is, of \textit{elimination forms}) by recovering the missing arguments from the type of its first argument, which gets inferred.
+This can be illustrated with the bidirectional typing rule for application:

-Bidirectional typing complements erased arguments very well: if on the one hand erased arguments allow us to eliminate subterms that are deemed redundant, bidirectional typing allows us to \textit{justify} algorithmically why this is the case.
-Therefore, because of its support for erased arguments, \textsc{CompLF} can be a good framework for studying bidirectional typing in a unified setting, as we will see next.
+We therefore see that bidirectional typing is the natural companion for an unannotated syntax, as it allows to algorithmically explain how the missing information can be retrieved.